Não aprovou cookies click em:

 Sem descrição

-ICAD, I.P. takes part in the meetings of the United Nations Commission on Narcotic Drugs (CND) and is responsible for coordinating national participation, which includes representatives from other services with drug policy competences.
+ICAD, I.P. ensures participation in meetings of the United NationsCommission on Narcotic Drugs (CND), and is responsible for coordinating national participation, which includes representatives from other services with drug policy competences.
+Portugal has been a member of theCommission on Narcotic Drugs since 1 January 2024, for a 4-year term.

 Learn more about the CND

-Created in 1946, it is made up of representatives from 53 member states elected by the United Nations Economic and Social Council, and is the governing body responsible for all drug-related issues.
-It analyses the evolution of the phenomenon at global level and adopts thematic resolutions, monitors the implementation of the three United Nations Conventions on Drugs, assesses the changes to be made at international level to ensure drug control and may even propose new international conventions and instruments.
+Created in 1946, it is made up of representatives from 53 member states elected by the United Nations Economic and Social Council.
+It is the governing body responsible for all drug-related issues, analyses the evolution of the phenomenon at a global level and adopts thematic resolutions, monitors the implementation of the three United Nations Drug Conventions(https://www.unodc.org/unodc/en/commissions/CND/Mandate_Functions/conventions.html), assesses the changes to be made at international level to ensure drug control and may even propose new international conventions and instruments.

 CND documents: